d3nnyyy/weather-forecast-algorithm/README.md

-# Weather Forecasting System Documentation
+# Weather Forecasting Algorithm Documentation

 ## Objective
 The objective of this project is to create a weather forecasting system using historical weather data obtained from an open-source API.
 The system includes data processing, model creation, and a Flask-based API to provide weather forecasts based on user input.